-What Gary said to me really hit home and it got me thinking about myself and what I need for a change.
+What Gary said to me really hit home and it got me thinking about myself and what I needed.
 Throughout my life I have always done for others because I never thought I was worth it - why would I?
-The only real family that’s supported me throughout my life is Gary and because he’s the real family, I question his love for me and whether I’m worthy for him.
-Why does he love me when nobody else in my family does?
-Is he blind with love because he hasn’t seen the real me yet or is it because he has seen the real me and he knows how good a person I am.
+The only real family that’s supported me throughout my life is Gary and his family and I question their love for me and whether I’m worthy.
+Why do they love me when nobody in my family does?
+Are they blind with love because they haven’t seen the real me yet or is it because they have seen the real me and they know how good a person I am.

 Honestly?
 These are some of the things that keep me awake at night because I never thought I was worthy of anything, especially living.
-At social gatherings, I would be questioned, interrogated and then accused of lying and doing things like self-diagnosing my PTSD.
-And, no matter how many times I answered certain questions, they would be thrown at me again and again, almost like someone was hoping I’d slip up and give a different answer.
+At social gatherings, I would be questioned, interrogated and then accused of lying and doing things like self-diagnosing my post-traumatic stress disorder (PTSD), and, no matter how many times I answered certain questions, they would be thrown at me again and again; almost like someone was hoping I’d slip up and give a different answer.

 This past weekend after months of being ignored by my kids, I received an email asking me if I was willing to talk about the “elephant” in the room with a mediator.
 I’m not sure what the “elephant” is, or why they’re calling it that, but I’m pretty sure they’re talking about my PTSD.
 The email basically told me it was my last chance to “prove” my side of the story.